luizbgomide/sovereign/index.md

 #### 2024-07-31
 - Add rules for scrolls, potions, and sentient weapons.
 - Add the list of modules, sourced from [tenfootpole](https://tenfootpole.org/ironspike) and [beyondformalhaut](https://beyondfomalhaut.blogspot.com/).
+- Add an explanation of the grid for combat.

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work.